The Mad Women's Ball

 The Mad Women's Ball (French: Le bal des folles) is a 2021 French supernatural thriller film directed by Mélanie Laurent from a screenplay by Laurent and Christophe Deslandes.
 It is based upon the novel Le bal des folles by Victoria Mas, and stars Laurent, Lou de Laâge, Emmanuelle Bercot, Benjamin Voisin, Cédric Kahn and Grégoire Bonnet.

 It had its world premiere at the 2021 Toronto International Film Festival on 12 September 2021 and was released for streaming on 17 September 2021 by Amazon Studios.

+Plot

+Eugénie, a radiant and passionate young woman from a wealthy bourgeois family in the 1880s, possessed a unique and extraordinary gift: the ability to perceive the dead through auditory and visual experiences, which caused her to enter into uncontrollable trance states.
+Upon discovery of her condition, her family involuntarily committed her to the neurological clinic at La Pitié Salpêtrière in Paris.
+There, the renowned professor Jean-Martin Charcot oversaw the "hysterics department."
+Eugénie found herself unable to escape, enduring both mistreatment and the misogynistic disdain of the medical staff, many of whom were incompetent.